-The Photos Of Melania Trump's Final White House Christmas Decorations Are A Surprise
+Melania Trump's Final White House Christmas Decorations Are Going Out With A Bang

 Pour one out for the blood trees, because the Trump family's final holiday season in the White House is upon us.
 After three years of some, shall we say, interesting style choices, first lady Melania Trump switched things up a bit for her final try.
 Honestly, these photos of the 2020 White House Christmas decorations are surprisingly classic from the non-traditional first lady.

 The theme for the 2020 decorations is "America The Beautiful," per a White House statement, and she kind of nailed it.
 Photos and video show trees decorated with red ribbons or white flowers under soft golden light, and hallways lined with vases overflowing with evergreen boughs.
 The images also featured the traditional White House gingerbread house, Christmas tree ornaments themed to the first lady's children's welfare campaign, "Be Best," and a toy train with the words "America The Beautiful" written across it.
 A tree in the Blue Room kept the theme of children and family going, with ornaments designed and decorated by children across the country in tribute to their home states.